RussdM04/DatabaseDesign/README.md

 - Designing normalized relational databases
 - Writing SQL DDL and DML scripts with constraints and relationships
 - Understanding business rules in data modelling

----

-> **Note:** This project was completed as part of my Winter 2024 Database Design and SQL class.